 A few years ago, directories were a surefire way to build your search rankings.
 The challenge was too many marketers abused the system with black hat link building strategies.
-Today, you need to be careful using directories for backlinks.
+Today, you need to be careful using free and paid directories for backlinks.

-Only work on listing your site on high-quality business directories.
-Otherwise, you can hurt your search efforts.
+Only work on listing your site on reputable legal directories.
+Otherwise, you can hurt your link building campaign efforts.
 Here are a few of the best business directories.

-Once you add your site to general business directories, add your site to some attorney directories.
+Once you’ve added your site to general business directories, you should also add it to attorney directories.
 Like we discussed in the $500K Attorney, attorney directories have multiple benefits.

 One benefit is the link building capabilities.
 Because of the diversity of these sites today, you need to choose the best strategy to match your link building efforts.
 Here are the top attorney and practice area directories to join.

 If you have an office, you should also look into citations.
 These citations are valuable for your law firm, as many potential clients may find you online via local SEO and Google Maps.

 Instead of a website link, a site lists your Company Name.
 Google artificial intelligence can match the company name to your Google My Business Page.
-The search engine looks at the citation as an indication of authority similar to a backlink to your website content.
+The search engine looks at the citation as an indication of authority, similar to high-quality links to your website content.

 The catch is your Name, Address, and Phone Number (NAP) on third-party websites needs to match the information on Google.
 You can check your NAP information on third-party sites with the Moz Local tool.

-The great thing is you can use this link strategy with bloggers, podcasters, and other reputable websites like news outlets or even legal publications.
+The great thing is you can use this link building strategy with bloggers, podcasters, and other reputable websites like news outlets or even legal publications.

 Since you are an expert in law, many reporters want to hear your thoughts on different legal matters.
-Find the best news sites to connect with your prospects as well as driving quality links to your site.
+Find the best news sites to connect with your prospects, as well as drive valuable links to your site.

-Driving links to your website is a crucial component of your SEO strategy.
+Driving links to your law firm’s website is a crucial component of your SEO strategy.
 It helps search engines discover your web pages and determines which ones should rank higher in search engine results.
-If you want to do it within the confines of Google’s algorithm, then use a few of the ideas above to create the best backlinks for your website.
+If you want to execute law firm link building within the confines of Google’s algorithm, then use a few of the ideas above to create the best backlinks for your website.

-If you have further questions about how to improve your link strategy, contact us today for a free consultation at 312-265-0580.
+If you have further questions about how to develop a successful link building campaign, contact us today for a free consultation at 312-265-0580.